Srivijaya: Ship types

 Textual record of Srivijayan vessels are very lacking, as Old Malay epigraphical records rarely mentioned watercraft.
 The Kedukan Bukit inscription (683 AD) mentioned samvau (modern Malay: Sampan).
-A ship type called lancang is identified as a Malay type of ship in later records, but during the Srivijaya era, the ship was mentioned in 2 inscriptions on the northern coast of Bali dated 896 and 923 AD.
+A ship type called lancang is identified as a Malay type of ship in later records, but during the Srivijaya era, the ship was mentioned in 2 inscriptions on the northern coast of Bali dated 896 and 923.
 These inscriptions are written in the Old Balinese language, and not in Old Malay.

 Srivijayan exploration

 The core of the Srivijayan realm was concentrated in and around the Malacca and Sunda straits and in Sumatra, the Malay Peninsula and Western Java.
 However, between the 9th and the 12th centuries, the influence of Srivijaya seems to have extended far beyond this core.
 Srivijayan navigators may have reached as far as Madagascar.
-The migration to Madagascar was estimated to have taken place around 830 CE.
+The migration to Madagascar was estimated to have taken place around 830.
 According to an extensive mitochondrial DNA study, native Malagasy people today can likely trace their heritage back to 30 founding mothers who sailed from Indonesia 1,200 years ago.
 Malagasy contains loan words from Sanskrit, with all the local linguistic modifications via Javanese or Malay, hinting that Madagascar may have been colonised by settlers from Srivijaya.